 Maybe you’ve seen the term thrown around in conjunction with your favorite apps.
 Or maybe you’ve stumbled across some documentations, but weren’t sure of the real-world, tangible benefits it offers.
 Instead of adding to the confusion, at Ganttic we’re here to help.

-In the next 2 update articles, we’ll go through the main points of API in the hopes of making you an expert in the field.
-We’ll start with the basics and advance from there.
 In this first installment, consider this your beginner’s guide to API.
 Here we offer a definition in layman’s terms, go through some examples of API integration in your everyday life, some of the possibilities you’ll have with Ganttic’s API, and explain why it’s important to you.

 If you’re already familiar with what API can offer, skip to the end where we explain how you can start using Ganttic API’s features right now.
-Or check out our documentation for it here.

 What is API?